googlefonts/variable-components-in-ufo/README.md

 #### Variation sources

-The value for the `sources` key is a list of source descriptions, each of which is a dictionary with the following fields:
+The value for the `sources` key is a non-empty list of source descriptions, each of which is a dictionary with the following fields:

 | key | value | optional? |
 |-|-|-|